 - Air-filled insulation liners: More cost affordable because air is used as insulation.

 In addition to the boxes you ship in and the packaging materials you use, you’ll also need to use some type of ice to maintain cool temperatures within your packages.
-You can generally choose between ice packs and dry ice.
+You can generally choose between ice packs and dry ice for perishable foods.

 Companies that are shipping only refrigerated items should usually choose ice packs.
 Companies that are shipping frozen items should choose dry ice.
 Ice packs come in many forms, but one-time-use packs are usually best.